 After the concept took off, so did Okawara’s career.
 He rose through company ranks and worked as president and CEO of KFC Japan from 1984 to 2002.

-For this year, “Kentucky Christmas” meal packages range from a box of fried chicken priced at $32 to a whole roasted chicken with sides for $49.
+In 2016, “Kentucky Christmas” meal packages ranged from a box of fried chicken priced at $32 to a whole roasted chicken with sides for $49.
 According to the company, these Christmas packages account to about a third of their yearly sales in Japan.

-For those who are planning to get this special dinner package, KFC’s special dinner would often require ordering weeks in advance.
+For those who are planning to get this special dinner package, KFC’s special dinner often requires ordering weeks in advance.
 Otherwise, you will have to fall in line at the store that may take hours of waiting.